Agentic Thinking Blog

 Claude Code source code leaked via npm

 512,000 lines of proprietary Claude Code source code were exposed through a missing .npmignore entry.
-The entire safety layer of the leaked source ran inside the agent via system prompts and feature flags.
-Prompts are advisory.
-The agent can ignore them.

 Read more →